This is an update to a review originally published in April of 2019.

 Yes the Glock 48 is a slimline pistol that is thinner and easier to conceal than other pistols of this size.

 Glock 48 Review Conclusion

 But the G48 has changed my mind.
-It is an attractive, accurate, and reliable pistol that has earned its way into my carry rotation and may have very well displaced my Colt Commander as my go-to for everyday carry.
+It is an attractive, accurate, and reliable pistol that has earned a permanent place in my family.

 Now if I could only get them to come out with a compact .45 …